expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 - **url (_string_)** -- The remote URI to download from.

 - **fileUri (_string_)** -- The local URI of the file to download to.
 If there is no file at this URI, a new one is created.
 If there is a file at this URI, its contents are replaced.
+The directory for the file must exist.

 - **options (_object_)** -- A map of options: